CLOSER-Cohorts/archivist-utilities/README.md

 The following column headers must be present in the 'QV and TV Mappings' worksheet in the input Excel file, in order to create the qv text files:

  - Questionnaire prefix
- - Question name
+ - Question name (from questions)
  - Dataset prefix
  - Variable name

-The headers are not case sensitive, i.e. a column called 'question name' instead of 'Question Name' is acceptable.
+The headers are not case sensitive, i.e. a column called 'question name (from questions)' instead of 'Question name (from questions)' is acceptable.

 A separate qv text file will be created for each unique questionnaire prefix value in the 'QV and TV Mappings' worksheet in the input Excel file.
 The questionnaire prefix will automatically have _ccs01 suffixed.